Gauravkumaryadav4321/weatherapp/README.md

 # Installation

 No installation is required for this web application.
-Simply access the WeatherSense through your web browser from the link --link--
+Simply access the WeatherApp through your web browser from the link --link--

 # Contributions

-Contributions to theWeatherSense project are welcome.
+Contributions to theWeatherApp project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the GitHub repository.

 # License

-WeatherSense is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.
+WeatherApp is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.

 # Acknowledgements